Eaker History, Family Crest & Coats of Arms

-Important Dates for the Eaker family
+Early History of the Eaker family

 This web page shows only a small excerpt of our Eaker research.
 Another 118 words (8 lines of text) covering the years 1282, 1379, 1346, 1614, 1692, 1660, 1661, 1619 and 1700 are included under the topic Early Eaker History in all our PDF Extended History products and printed products wherever possible.